 ● Starts at $399

-Apple rarely goes for the budget side of a product line, but when they do, it always comes with some surprises.
-The 2020 iPhone SE is everything you’d expect in an Apple flagship, packed into a great value.
+Apple rarely goes for the budget side of a product line, but it always comes with some surprises when it does.
+The 2020 iPhone SE is everything you’d expect in an Apple flagship, packed into a classic design.

 iPhone SE (second generation) Features